chaoss/wg-ai-alignment/metrics/ai-alignment-community-governed-use/ai-use-policy-change.md

 ### Visualizations

-- A timeline that shows how policy language changed over time and whether tha twas to be more or less strict.
+- A timeline that shows how policy language changed over time and whether that was to be more or less strict.

 ## References